Miit0s/Pokenjmin-Bot-Plus/README.txt

 discord.py: https://pypi.org/project/discord.py/; pip install discord.py
 pillow 10.4.0: https://pypi.org/project/pillow/; pip install pillow

+If you're on Windows you'll need the WSL with Inkscape and fonts installed sudo apt install inkscape
-sudo apt install inkscape (if not on Linux, install inkscape and add it to your PATH variable, or use the WSL) You need to have the fonts in the fonts folder installed on your system.
-You can do it manually or use the .sh if on Linux
+You need to have the fonts in the fonts folder installed on your system.
+Launch the WSL, go to the directory of the bot, and launch the setup_script.sh

 HOW TO SETUP THE BOT: